Jack-19/Fast-Lane-Detailing/README.md

 ## Problems Encountered:
 I planned on having my service cards section displayed vertically 3 cards wide on desktop view and 1 card on mobile view.
 I found difficulty creating a card layout that was responsive how I planned.
 I overcome this problem via placing the cards code inside a Bootstrap col/row code section.
 Thid created a responsive display for the service card section.

+Another problem I have encountered was when the project was vieved on a mobile device the review section would overflow beyond the section.
+This problem was resolved by using media queries to hide some reviews when on mobile view. i.e Only displaying three reviews on mobile view,
+whereas six will be displayed on desktop view.

 ## Contributing: